Blue Ridge Community and Technical College School Images

 Academics

-As a community college, Blue Ridge CTC emphasizes vocational training and workforce development.
+Available programs emphasize vocational training and workforce development.
 Certificate programs focusing on highly employable skills and licenses can be completed in less than a year.
 Certification programs provide an even faster track, with most programs consisting of a single class and training seminar.

-The Allied Health programs at Blue Ridge CTC are some of the most popular both for traditional and non-traditional students.
+The Allied Health programs are some of the most popular both for traditional and non-traditional students.
 Students can choose programs that deal with the administration of health care, such as Medical Billing, or programs focusing on direct care, like the Dental Assistant certificate.
 The EMT Paramedic program awards an associate’s degree after successful completion of 68 credit hours.
 For basic emergency care, a First Responder Certification requires only one class, along with some practical training.

 The Associate of Arts Degree in Liberal Arts crosses disciplinary lines and teaches students critical thinking skills.
 Many employers today require some college education, although not necessarily a specific degree.
 The Liberal Arts degree is an excellent choice for the student wishing to pursue the baccalaureate degree elsewhere, but still unsure of major.